hyphacoop/link.hypha.coop/README.md

 ### NGINX

-Since NGINX does not read .htaccess you must add a redirect into the config To do so add `rewrite ^/(.*)$ /index.php?link=$1 last;` at the last line the `location / {` block.
+Since NGINX does not read .htaccess you must add a redirect into the config.

+To do so add `rewrite ^/(.*)$ /index.php?link=$1 last;` at the last line the `location / {` block.

 ie